NightmarishBlue/calendarbot/README.md

 Gives you your daily update settings.

 There are `/updatechannel` and `/channelinfo`, which work the exact same as the above, but will send to a server channel instead.
 You need the Manage Channels permission (I think) for it to work.
+The info is stored in `user-data.json`, in the same directory as the main JSON files.